-Our approach is to use Machine Learning techniques for automatic genre analysis.
-We attempt to identify the features which will lead to classifiers that perform well across multiple subject domains and can easily be built automatically.
-We investigate the performance of our classifiers across multiple subject domains.
+We identify three different sets of features and investigate the utility of each of these for genre classification.
+Furthermore we attempt to identify the features which will lead to classifiers that perform well across multiple topic domains and can easily be built automatically.
 We use two sample genre tasks to test the utility of three sets of features for the purpose of automatic genre classification.
-We use C4.5 [12] as our main learning algorithm.

-We emphasize the ability to transfer to new subject domains when building our classifiers and we evaluate different feature-sets for performance across multiple subject domains.
+We emphasize the ability to transfer to new topic domains when building our classifiers and we evaluate different feature-sets for performance across multiple topic domains.

 In addition to building classifiers that will transfer easily to new domains, we wish to minimize the effort involved in building a genre classifier.
-We wish to be able achieve good performance with a minimum amount of labelled data.
+We wish to achieve good performance, that is, prediction accuracy as a function of amount of training data, with a minimum amount of labeled data.
 To this end we examine the learning rates of our classifiers and investigate methods of improving this learning rate using active learning techniques.